 Avoid questions that can be answered in one word.
 Try asking “why” or “how” instead of “what”.

 Balance the length of your responses to questions.
-Don’t give one word answers, but try to keep your response time to about twenty seconds.
+Don’t give one-word answers, but try to keep your response time fairly brief.
 You want to give enough information for a follow-up question, but you don’t want to start a monologue.

 Ask for advice.
 People love to give advice.
 Keep the topic light, though – nothing overly personal.

 Be truly interested in the speaker.
 Listen to what he or she says, rather than just thinking about what you will say next.
 If you are really disinterested, don’t fake it – excuse yourself and move on to another group or person.

 Give sincere compliments.
 Everyone enjoys hearing praise, as long as it is genuine.
 Keep it simple and not too personal.
 If you receive a compliment, respond with a simple “thank you.”

 They say, You can’t give a smile away; it always comes back.
 The same is true of a kind word or a conversation starter.
 What goes around, comes around.Susan RoAne, author of “How to Work a Room”

 - Myths About Confidence its Time to Stop Believing

 - 4 Morning Habits That Will Make Every Day Better